If you've ever wondered just how long should sex last. We've got all the details to help you last as longer in bed.

 So what about when people time how long sex objectively lasts?

-The study looked specifically at "intravaginal ejaculation latency time" (IELT), a non-sexy term for the length of time between the moment of first penetration and ejaculation.
+The study looked specifically at "intravaginal ejaculation latency time" (IELT), a non-sexy term for the length of time between the moment vaginal sex begins and ejaculation occurs.

-When you combine the results of all of these studies, it seems that people estimate that sex lasts a couple of minutes longer than it actually does (7-8 minutes versus 5-6 minutes, respectively.
+When you combine the results of all of these studies, it seems that people estimate that the duration of sex should last longer than it actually does, by at least a couple minutes (7-8 minutes versus 5-6 minutes, respectively).

 The IELT only measures how long it takes men—not women—to reach orgasm.
 So how long does it usually take women?